Thursday, October 30, 2014

 Rejuvenation

-Our only thoughts on the day were ones of sadness, but now all that has changed, because it now looks brand new again.
+Our van was five years old when it was damaged by hail in November last year.
+Our only thoughts on that day were of sadness, but now all that has changed because it now looks brand new again.

-We have also upgraded the television to the latest 24 inch LED version and replaced our Pioneer deck with the latest product from Fusion.
+The only item not re-installed was the rear outside shower locker.
+This locker continually leaked whenever it rained and wasn't worth the trouble.
+We have also upgraded the television to the latest 24-inch LED model and replaced our Pioneer deck with the newest product from Fusion.
 These photos show the changes we have made.

-Audio locker and new Television:
+Audio locker and new television:

 Fusion deck: